Discovering Your True Self: A Journey Through Values and Priorities

 Why do certain situations feel aligned—or completely off?

-If you’re unsure what your values are, reflect on questions like
+If you’re unsure what your values are, reflect on questions like:

 What qualities do I admire in others?